Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Related work

 \section{Related work}

-\paragraph{Goal-oriented Visual Dialog} Visual dialog is a recently proposed vision-and-language task that began with image captioning \cite{vinyals2014show,Karpathy2014deepvs,wu2015image} and, includes visual question answering \cite{antol2015vqa,ren2015image,wu2015ask}.
-Das \etal \cite{das2016visual} proposed a visual dialogue task that requires an agent to engage in conversation with a human centred on the content of a given image.

-Das \etal \cite{das2017learning} establish two reinforcement learning based agents corresponding to question and answer generation respectively, to finally locate an unseen image from a set of images.
-The question agent predicts the feature representation of the image and the reward function is given by measuring how close the representation is compared to the true feature.
-De Vries \etal \cite{guesswhat_game} propose a Guess-What game dataset, where one person asks questions about an image to guess which object has been selected, and the second person answers questions as yes/no/NA.
-Lee \etal \cite{lee2018answerer} adapt the information theoretic approach which allows a questioner to ask appropriate consecutive questions in the GuessWhat setting.
+\paragraph{Goal-oriented Visual Dialog} Das \etal \cite{das2016visual} proposed a visual dialogue task that requires an agent to engage in conversation with a human, centred on the content of a given image.
+They further (in~\cite{visdial_rl}) propose the use of reinforcement learning in two tasks for visual dialog. de Vries \etal in \cite{guesswhat_game} propose a Guess-What game dataset, where one person asks questions about an image to guess which object has been selected, and the second person answers.
+This was a critical step in the development of goal-oriented visual dialogue because the objective there was not merely to continue the conversation, but rather to achieve a secondary goal (winning the game).
+Lee \etal \cite{lee2018answerer} then developed an information theoretic approach which allows a questioner to ask appropriate consecutive questions in GuessWhat.

-\paragraph{Compositional VQA} Visual question answering is an AI-complete task that requires a model to answer image-related questions.
-An increasingly popular research direction in this area is to consider modular architectures.
-This approach involves connecting distinct modules designed for specific desired capabilities such as memory or specific types of reasoning.
-Neural Module Networks (NMNs) were introduced by Andreas \etal in \cite{andreas2016learning,andreas2015deep}.
-There the question parse tree is turned into an assembly of modules from a predefined set, which are then used to answer the question.
-Johnson \etal \cite{clevr} propose a Compositional Language and Elementary Visual Reasoning (CLEVR) dataset that allows the question to be transferred to a sequence of functional problems, which can be further used to query information for the structured scene representation to help to answer the question.
-In this paper, our `seeker' model is used as a program generator to generate functional programs from questions.